paulbradshaw/MED7126/audio_editing.md

 ![](https://raw.githubusercontent.com/paulbradshaw/MED7126/master/noisereduction_notes.png)

+## Fading in or out

-You can add a fade in or a fade out by going to:
+You might have noise at the start that you want to avoid by adding a fade in or a fade out.
+You can do this by going to:

 *Effects > Fade In*